 3Based on 85% response rate.

+There is no mention of locality in this table.
+How will that be incorporated into the other sampling strata?

 Expected Levels of Precision

 Table B4 summarizes the approximate sample sizes and standard errors to be expected under the proposed design for selected subgroups.
 The standard errors in table B4 reflect design effects ranging from 1.0 or less to 1.5 depending on subgroup.
 The design effect primarily reflects the fact that under the proposed stratified design, large SFAs will be sampled at relatively higher rates (i.e., have smaller sampling weights) than small SFAs.
 The standard errors in table B4 can be converted to 95 percent confidence bounds by multiplying the entries by 2.
 For example, an estimated proportion of the order of 20 percent (P = 0.20) for suburban SFAs will be subject to a margin of error of ±4.6 percent at the 95 percent confidence level.
 Similarly, an estimated proportion of the order of 50 percent (P = 0.50) for SFAs in the Northeast region will be subject to a margin of error of ±8.6 percent at the 95 percent confidence level.